Family Dollar Clearance Tag Colors, Explained

 Does Family Dollar use the same colored dots as Dollar General?

 No. Dollar General has a detailed, season-coded dot system (green, brown, yellow, etc.) that does not transfer to Family Dollar.
 Many "Family Dollar color" guides online are actually describing Dollar General, so be careful.
+(And at Dollar Tree, a red dot means a price increase, not a discount — a different system again.)

 Do the clearance colors mean an item will be a penny?